jscraftcamp/jscc19-sessions/session-day1-jskatas.md

 - collect stats about how many tests executed, how often tests are executed, how many passing/failing ones

 # Thanks
+Thank you for all participants throwing ideas around.
 Find me on twitter at [@wolframkriesing](https://twitter.com/wolframkriesing).
 Find the [jskatas code online](https://github.com/wolframkriesing/jskatas.org) and also the [katas themselves are on github](https://github.com/tddbin/katas/tree/master/katas).